-Thacher Proffitt & Wood LLP, our counsel, will give opinions on specific matters for the trusts, the administrator and us.
+Thacher Proffitt & Wood LLP, or such other counsel named in a prospectus supplement, will give opinions on specific matters for the trusts, the administrator and us.

 Each prospectus supplement will identify the other law firms which will give opinions on additional legal matters for the underwriters and specific U.S. federal matters.